Skipperro/Gesundheit-Machine/README.md

 It's a piece of software written in Python that uses Deep Neural Network created in Tensorflow/Keras.
 The neural network is trained to classify 1 second audio sample to tell if it sounds like a sneeze or not.

-The software reads audio input from microphone every few milliseconds and sends most recent 1-second audio sample to neural network for classification.
-The network classifies each sample and decides if the sample sounds like a sneeze or not.
+The software constantly reads audio input from microphone and every few milliseconds sends most recent 1-second audio sample to neural network for classification.
+The network classifies each sample and decides if it sounds like a sneeze or not.
 If few samples in a row are positively classified a response sequence is triggered.

 ## Was it hard to develop?